MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/hubot.md

 ## Subscribe Hubot to team room messages in Azure DevOps

-Now that you've set up Hubot, create a service hook subscription that will forward messages in a Azure DevOps team room to your Hubot instance.
+Now that you've set up Hubot, create a service hook subscription that will forward messages in an Azure DevOps team room to your Hubot instance.

 0. Go to your Azure DevOps project service hooks page: `https://dev.azure.com/{orgName}/{project_name}/_apps/hub/ms.vss-servicehooks-web.manageServiceHooks-project`